rferreira/sentry/README.md

     dig @localhost -p 5300 nytimes.com

-### Rules and doing things you never thought possible with DNS
+### Rules - doing things you never thought possible with DNS

 Sentry allows you to log, block, rewrite, redirect and resolve queries based upon simple rules that are matched, in order, against the inbound DNS query.